mareugeniam/mobile-flashcards/README.md

 ## Getting Started

-Clone or download the this repository.
+* clone or download the repository from [https://github.com/mareugeniam/mobile-flashcards]

 ### Prerequisites